-Camporee Theme Event Name Description Troop 1 Wizarding Skittles To knock down as many objects as possible.
-2 Knot your average spell Each scout in the patrol must tie a specified knot from the clue given to the patrol as a group.
-3 Field Work Arthimancy The patrol must estimate the correct height of an object and how far away it is from the "observation line".
-4 How to identify Magical Beasts Identify animal tracks and match the tracks to the animal.
-5 Defense against the Dark Arts Complete a rescue scenario using methods taught in first aid and emergency preparedness.
-6 Camp Promo The adventures await 7 Move through Aragog's webs To move your entire patrol through a rope web without touching the web material.
-8 Can you find Platform 9 3⁄4 To test scouts' knowledge of using a compass to locate themselves on a map using triangulation, landmark recognition, dead reckoning, plotting points and coordinates 9 Memory Charm To memorize and identify mystery objects in the shortest amount of time possible.
-10 Critical Thinking The patrol must lash together a tripod strong enough to support the weight of a Scout and tie a rope with a "rescue knot" to the tripod.
-11 Obscuro To carry a log from point "A" to point "B" in the shortest amount of time while blindfolded.
-12 Professor Snapes class on Riddles For each Patrol to navigate the trail and answer the most questions in the least amount of time.
-13 Where is the inconsistency The group must identify all the "wrong" things about the campsite.
-14 Dumbledore's Table The patrol must carry a "table" with holes and a ball on it.
+Camporee Theme Event Name Description Тгоор 1 Wizarding Skittles To knock down as many objects as possible.
+T235 2 Knot your average spell Each scout in the patrol must tie a specified knot from the clue given to the patrol as a group.
+99G 3 Field Work Arthimancy The patrol must estimate the correct height of an object and how far away it is from the "observation line". Т36 4 How to identify Magical Beasts Identify animal tracks and match the tracks to the animal. Т33 6 Camp Promo The adventures await OA 7 Move through Aragog's webs To move your entire patrol through a rope web without touching the web material.
+T543 9 Memory Charm To memorize and identify mystery objects in the shortest amount of time possible.
+T1613 10 Critical Thinking The patrol must lash together a tripod strong enough to support the weight of a Scout and tie a rope with a "rescue knot" to the tripod.
+T850 11 Obscuro To carry a log from point "A" to point "B" in the shortest amount of time while blindfolded.
+T241 13 Where is the inconsistency The group must identify all the "wrong" things about the campsite.
+T243 14 Dumbledore's Table The patrol must carry a "table" with holes and a ball on it.
 The object of the event is to carry this table from a starting point to an end point without letting the ball fall through one of the holes.
+T42 & T242 16 Casting Practice The patrol members are to take turns throwing the disks at the bullseye.
+The bullseye is a small barrel or basket of the event organizer's choice T525 17 Levitation Charm The patrol must work as a team to move the water from a 3/4 filled can to a second can of water, fill the second can to a marked line, and "put out" the flames.
+T762 24 Crossing Black Lake Using ropes tied together, work together to pull our team mate to safety Т538